ProV1denCEX/Tushare.jl/README.md

 data_sample = Tushare.get_stock_list(Dict(), s_fields = "ts_code")
 ```

-For each function's default params and fields, please read https://tushare.pro/document/2 or read Tushare.yaml to get more information.
+The params and fields' names are totally the same with Tushare SDK of Python.
+You can find them here: https://tushare.pro/document/2.
+Or read Tushare.yaml to get more information.

 ## How to get your token
 https://tushare.pro/document/1?doc_id=13